 The most common type of temperature control output device is a resistive heater, which requires only unipolar output, since they will add heat regardless of the polarity of the excitation voltage.
 There are, however, temperature control devices that are bipolar.
 These devices, such as thermoelectric devices, can work in both polarities, moving heat from one side of the device to the other when a current is applied.
 Therefore, a surface can be heated or cooled using a bipolar temperature control device.
-For these types of bipolar devices, the Model 336 features a bipolar control mode.
-In this mode, the Model 336 is configured to drive these devices to control temperature using Output 3 and 4.
-Refer to section 2.11 for more information about thermoelectric devices.
+For these types of bipolar devices, the Model 350 features a bipolar control mode.
+In this mode, the Model 350 is configured to drive these devices to control temperature using Outputs 3 and 4.
+Refer to section 2.17 for more information about thermoelectric devices.

-To use Output 3 and 4 for bipolar control, first set the Heater Output Type parameter to Voltage, then set the polarity to Bipolar.
+To use Outputs 3 and 4 for bipolar control, set the polarity to Bipolar.
 The Closed Loop PID control mode can then be used to control a thermoelectric device, providing a control output of -10 V to +10 V. Refer to section 2.11 for information on thermoelectric devices.
-Refer to section 3.8.5.4 for information on scaling the output for voltages less than 10 V.
+Refer to section 3.6.5.4 for information on scaling the output for voltages less than 10 V.

-Output Setup→Output (3 or 4)→Polarity (Bipolar)
+Output Setup \rightarrow Output (3 or 4) \rightarrow Polarity (Bipolar)